BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 being.
 The pleasure of the external kind was not the sensuality, it was because of the perversion of the order that the sensuality was there.

-That’s exactly what that sutta (<cite>AN 7.51</cite>) describes -
+That’s exactly what that sutta (<cite>AN 7.51</cite>) describes—through
-through not being developed in regard to what comes first - for a man it’s the masculine framework of the body and the senses; for a woman, it’s the feminine framework of the body and the senses - you start spilling outside, assuming outside, becoming even more dependent on the outside.
+not being developed in regard to what comes first—for a man it’s the masculine framework of the body and the senses; for a woman, it’s the feminine framework of the body and the senses—you start spilling outside, assuming outside, becoming even more dependent on the outside.

 **Q:** “Not being developed” means…?